Yosemite, Death Valley and the Great Parks of CaliforniaItinerary

 Upon arriving in Las Vegas, meet with your fellow travel companions and Orbridge Expedition Leader before setting out for Death Valley National Park.

-En route, enjoy a stop at Ash Meadows National Wildlife Refuge.
+En route, enjoy a boxed lunch and a stop at Ash Meadows National Wildlife Refuge.
 Named for an abundance of ash trees that provide welcome shade for creatures such as big horn sheep, this is the largest remaining oasis in the Mojave Desert—where nearly 11,000 gallons of water emerge from its springs.
 Learn of the efforts to protect and restore the ecosystem that supports 16 different botanical habitats.
-Walk scenic boardwalks leading to sparkling springs full of fascinating pupfish, and learn about the nearly 30 endemic species here found nowhere else on the planet.
+Walk scenic boardwalks leading to sparkling springs full of fascinating pupfish, and learn about the nearly 30 endemic species found here and nowhere else on the planet.
 Ash Meadows has been declared a wetland of international importance by the Ramsar Convention, an intergovernmental treaty providing a framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.

 Overnight: The Inn at Death Valley (L,D)

 Day 2: Death Valley National Park

 Death Valley is famous for being the hottest, driest, and lowest national park—and many visitors expect to encounter a completely arid, shadeless expanse devoid of life.
 But this park of more than three million acres is a realm of surprise and contrast.
 During a full day of sightseeing, discover sculptural canyons, mountain-sized sand dunes, and abundant wildlife.
 From the snow that frosts the park's towering peaks to its lush wildflower meadows, there is much to see and explore in this beautiful, but challenging, landscape.